nicoleman0/security.github.io/README.md

-# Nicholas Coleman's Cybersecurity Portfolio
+# portfolio + blog deployment repo

 Welcome to my cybersecurity portfolio repository.
 This repository contains the source code for my personal website, hosted on GitHub Pages, where I showcase my cybersecurity projects and skills.